 Pilot Project Program Funding

-WHRY’s Pilot Project Program funds studies that provide new approaches to understanding the health of women.
-We seek scientifically excellent, well written proposals that will result in clinical benefit and/or generate feasibility data for external grants.
+WHRY’s Pilot Project Program is currently seeking to fund studies that provide new approaches to understanding the health of women.

-- Translational basic science, clinical, and community studies that describe a clear path toward clinical or public health benefit for women.
+- Clinical research and community interventions that describe a clear path toward clinical or public health benefit for women.

 We will give highest priority to those projects that: